judgels/judgels/docs/ProblemTypes.rst

 In blackbox grading, sometimes there are problems with special conditions.
 Some of the special conditions are multiple correct answers and floating point precission.
 This can be solved by providing checker.
 A checker is a program that checks provided input, user solution's output with expected output and check if the solution is correct or not.

+Documentation about making checker is described later in this document.

 Problem Types
 =============

-Therea re three types of programming problem:
+There are three types of programming problem:

 1. Batch
 --------